boobo94/boobo94.github.io/_posts/2021/10/2021-10-28-create-kml-kmz-nodejs.md

 ---
 title: Create kml/kmz files in Nodejs
 summary: This article presents how to create kml or kmz files in Nodejs using JavaScript.
+A simple and fast way of generating kml and kmz files and how to preview them.
 categories: tutorials
 tags: kml kmz js nodejs
 date: 2021-10-28 09:09:09 +0000